 This one simple and easy habit can make a massive difference in your eye health and can potentially prevent eye irritation and infections.

 Clean Your Contacts Daily

 You must clean and disinfect your contact lenses on a daily basis, unless you use daily disposables, of course.
 There are several cleansing systems and solutions available — the choice depends on the type of lens you use.
-Speak with Dr. Jeffrey C. Johnson to determine the best cleaning solution for your lenses and eyes.
+Speak with Jeffrey C. Johnson, O. D. to determine the best cleaning solution for your lenses and eyes.

 Avoid Contact with Water